mdcourse/.github/profile/README.md

-# Learn Molecular Simulations with Python
+# Step-by-Step Molecular Simulations with Python

-This is the repository of _Learn molecular simulation with Python_.
+This is the repository of _Step-by-Step molecular simulation with Python_.
 The main website can be accessed [from this page](https://mdcourse.github.io/), and the Python codes are provided in [a dedicated repository](https://github.com/mdcourse/python-codes).

 ## Goal

-By following _Learn Molecular Simulations with Python_, you will write a simple Python code containing the most basic functionalities of molecular dynamics and Monte Carlo simulations.
+By following _Step-by-Step Molecular Simulations with Python_, you will write a simple Python code containing the most basic functionalities of molecular dynamics and Monte Carlo simulations.
 The main goal is to help users understand the basics of molecular simulation algorithms.